Master Class for Media Managers

 You’ll spend two days focused on your goals guided by Jill Geisler, one of the country’s most respected experts in media leadership.

-The Master Class will take place on Loyola Chicago’s beautiful Water Tower campus on June 15 and 16, 2018.
+The Master Class will take place on Loyola Chicago’s beautiful Water Tower campus

 The Master Class tuition covers the program, learning materials to take back with you, lunches each day, plus a “bonus” - a follow-up coaching session with Jill Geisler.
 This phone or Skype hour will be scheduled to help you apply your fresh ideas back in your workplace.
 Best of all, your $495 tuition helps Loyola educate the next generation of communicators.